Dinghow/UIM-pytorch/README.md

 ## 5. License

-This project is under the MIT license, only for research usage.
+This project is under the MIT license.